 This Italian dessert has a beautiful yellow color, characteristic of this cake, given by the use of polenta flour.

 Like all traditional Italian recipes, there are different versions of polenta cake.

 Lombard families have handed down over the years this cake recipe, with very small differences in the doses of the ingredients.

-The key ingredients, according to Italian tradition, are polenta flour, but the finer version (in Italy it’s called Fioretto) and chopped almonds.
-It’s traditionally made in an almond cake loaf pan but the usual plum cake mold work fine too.
+The key ingredients, according to Italian tradition, are polenta flour – the finer version (in Italy it’s called Fioretto) – and chopped almonds.

 Polenta cake recipe is light, fragrant, tasteful, the perfect dessert for children because is healthy and nutritious.
 Try it with tea, coffee or vanilla cream!